artslob/game-of-life/README.md

 1. select map size
 1. select map from predefined
 1. allow creating custom map
-1. publish game on github.io
+1. adjust menu width for vertical screens
 1. map frequency not as delay in seconds, but how many moves per second?
 1. add option to seed random generator
 1. add game description and keys mapping (maybe in widgets::Popup)